Tom Rogers Jr.

-Thomas Rogers Jr. (born June 16, 1978) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 00 for Jody Lauzon.
+Thomas Rogers Jr. (born June 16, 1978) is an American professional stock car racing driver who last competed part-time in the NASCAR Whelen Modified Tour, driving the No. 00 for Jody Lauzon.
 Rogers is a six-time champion and has the most career modified division titles at the Riverhead Raceway, his home track.

 Rogers has also competed in the Tri-Track Open Modified Series.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)